colonbrack3t/Final-Year-Project-2022/README.md

 Assuming you have installed all relevant software, you should now have everything you need to build this project.
 Create a new Unity 3D project and unzip the sourcecode from this [git repository](https://github.com/colonbrack3t/Final-Year-Project-2022/tree/Unity-Components) on the Unity-Components branch in, or clone this repository, into the Assets folder.
 You will then have to open the package manager window (windows > Package manager) and install the XR Interaction Toolkit.
 You will also need to go into File>Project Settings>XR plug-in management and enable OpenVR.
 Refer to [this video](https://www.youtube.com/watch?v=yxMzAw2Sg5w) for more help.

 More help for this section is also provided in the [documentation for this code](https://github.com/colonbrack3t/Final-Year-Project-2022/tree/Unity-Components#readme)
+## Connecting the WiiBoard
+Follow the readme documentation found on [the Wii Board script github page](https://github.com/colonbrack3t/Final-Year-Project-2022/tree/Wii-Board-Socket#readme) to connect the Wii Board.
+NOTE THE UNITY PROJECT IS RUNNING ON PORT 27338!
+This can be changed in the Wiibalanceboard class.

 # Troubleshooting
 If you have any problems or questions that are not addressed or solved by something mentioned in this documentation, do not hesitate to contact me at ludoattuoni@gmail.com